 - Store sour cream in refrigerator.

-How to make sour cream from raw milk video
+How long does it usually take to make sour cream from raw milk?

 What is your favorite food to eat with sour cream?